EpiDoc/Stylesheets/README.txt

 Technical requirements:

-	These scripts are written in XSLT 1.0 and may be transformed using any XSLT processor.
-(Tested with Saxon™ 6.5.5.)
+	These scripts are written in XSLT 2.0 and may be transformed using any conformant XSLT processor.
+(Tested with Saxon-HE™ 9.2.0.6.)

 How to use it: